flyx/emerald/README.md

 ### Error Handling

-**TODO:**

-The code currently uses some `quit` statements and some `assert`s to deal with errors.
-It should always report the proper file and line of the input where the error occurred.
+If your code contains errors, you'll get an error message pointing to the file and line of the error along with a message about what's wrong.
+Much like the Nimrod compiler itself does it.

 ## License